+language.
+The result is that of a bond of love between human and ape.

+Reviewed by Lorraine Powers

-GRACE AND MARY by Melvyn Bragg
+GRACE AND MARY

+by Melvyn Bragg

-Melvyn John visits his ageing Bragg mother, Mary, in her nursing home by the sea, Grace and and mourns the slow Mary fading of her mind.
-Hoping to slow up her receding memory, he prompts her with songs, photographs and questions about the past.
+John visits his ageing mother, Mary, in her nursing home by the sea, and mourns the slow fading of her Hoping mind. to her slow up receding memory,